adamtarmstrong/nativescript-theme-builder/README.md

 # Titanium Theme Builder

-A quick and easy way to generate [NativeScript](https://www.nativescript.org/) CSS-based color themes for your next cross-platform native mobile app.
+A quick and easy way to generate [Titanium](https://www.appcelerator.com/mobile-app-development-products/) TSS-based color themes for your next cross-platform native mobile app.

 Just want to use it?
 Go to [https://adamtarmstrong.github.io/titanium-theme-builder](https://adamtarmstrong.github.io/titanium-theme-builder) (it's free).